How to Get Cast on ‘Abbott Elementary’

 “Quinta had a very strong but flexible vision,” O’Brien continued.
 “When she sent me her shortlist of who she imagined, Sheryl [Lee Ralph] was on there for Barbara, and Tyler [James Williams] was on there [for Gregory].
 That was who she had in mind, and then the rest we found.”
 She noted, “I think she knew what the ingredients needed to be, but how the cake looked was very flexible.
 Janelle [James, who plays Ava,] is a perfect example.
 She was effortless.
 We looked at so many actors and she just had it as soon as the scene started.
 She was the role, and then the role became her.
 She expanded it.
 It just went hand-in-hand, writing for her and her voice.”

-Those looking to start a career in (fictional) education should keep in mind that, for recurring and regular roles on “Abbott Elementary,” having an agent remains the best way to stay up-to-date on the latest casting calls and production schedules.
+Those looking to start a career in (fictional) education should keep in mind that, for recurring and regular roles on “Abbott Elementary,” having an agent remains the best way to remain informed on the latest casting calls and production schedules.
 Don’t have representation?
-Here’s how you can find an agent who will meet your needs.
+Here’s how you can find an agent who’ll meet your needs and support your goals.

 Work on your craft: Both Brunson and O’Brien have emphasized that, whether you are actively working or not, you should always be honing your talents.
 “Pay attention to craft.
 There’s a lot of shit out there on TikTok, Instagram, and YouTube—quick ways to the top.
 But a healthy knowledge of the craft you’re pursuing is so valuable, even if you’re super talented,” Brunson advised.
 “You can be so talented, but knowing the history of the thing—going back and studying Buster Keaton or Charlie Chaplin and following every avenue of comedy—is so helpful in making work that will last.”